Winston-Salem Twins (1905–1942): 1908–1912: Carolina Association / 1911 championship

-With Charles Clancy as manager the 1900 Winston-Salem Twin swon the Carolina Association championship, finishing first in the final regular season standings to claim the first profesional baseball title for Winston-Salem.
+With Charles Clancy as manager the 1900 Winston-Salem Twin swon the Carolina Association championship, finishing first in the final regular season standings to claim the first professional baseball title for Winston-Salem.
 The Twins finished the season with a record of 72–37, ending the season 6.0 games ahead of the second place Greensboro Partiots (66–43) in the final standings of the Class D level league.
 The third place Charlotte Hornets (52–58), Anderson Electricians (48–59), Spartanburg Spartans (44–63) and Greenville Spinners (42–64) teams rounded out the 1911 final Carolina Association standings for the six-team league. player-manager John Clancy hit .337 in 102 games for Winston-Salem, playing shortstop.
 Twins pitcher Josh Swindell compiled a monumental 29–8 record pitching for the Twins in 37 games.
 Winston-Salem's Bill Schumacker led the Carolina Association with both 145 total hits and 91 runs scored.
 After his pitching performance with the Twins in 1911, Josh Swindell made his major league debut with the 1911 Cleveland Naps, where he had a 2.08 ERA in four appearances with Cleveland.

 The 1912 season was the final season for the Carolina Association, as the Twins sought to defend their championship from the prior season.
 On May 31, 1912, Winston-Salem Twins pitcher Carl Ray threw complete game victories in both games of a double header against the Charlotte Hornets.

 Playing the 1912 season under returning manager Charles Clancy, the defending champion Winston-Salem Twins placed second in the Class D level Carolina Association's final season of play.
 Winston-Salem concluded the season with a 63–47 record and the Twins ended the season 3.0 games behind the 1912 Carolina Association champion Anderson Electricians, who won the title with their final record of 66–44.
 In the final standings of the six-team league, Anderson and Winston-Salem were followed by the third place Charlotte Hornets (61–46), Spartanburg Red Sox, Greensboro Patriots (51–59) and Greenville Spinners (34–78).
 Returning to the Twins, Bill Schumacker led the Carolina Association with both 16 home runs and 106 RBIs and his 125 total hits and 73 runs scored also lead the Carolina Association.
 Twins' pitcher Pete Boyle led the Carolina Association with 16 wins.